eclipse-tractusx/portal-assets/docs/Style-Guide/searchbar.md

 #### Context and usage

-Use a search bar instead of a standard input field to implement the serach function.
+Use a search bar instead of a standard input field to implement the search function.
 Implement a clear button to give the user the chance to delete the entered value.
-Ensure that the user can terminate the serach with a cancel button.
+Ensure that the user can terminate the search with a cancel button.

 #### Guidance